nganltp/Coursera/neural-networks-deep-learning/introduction-to-deep-learning.md

 3. Recall this diagram of iterating over different ML ideas.
 Which of the statements below are true?
 (Check all that apply.)
 ![test](assets/image1.png)
-+ (maybe) Recent progress in deep learning algorithms has allowed us to train good models faster (even without changing the CPU/GPU hardware).
++ **Recent progress in deep learning algorithms has allowed us to train good models faster (even without changing the CPU/GPU hardware).**
-+ (maybe) It is faster to train on a big dataset than a small dataset.
++ *It is faster to train on a big dataset than a small dataset.*
 + **Faster computation can help speed up how long a team takes to iterate to a good idea.**
 + **Being able to try out ideas quickly allows deep learning engineers to iterate more quickly.**
 + **Better algorithms can speed up the iterative process by reducing the necessary computation time.**